Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20260928/schedule.md

 This is a very tentative schedule showing what a typical day may look like.
 Times may vary though.

+Someone will be around to receive participants who arrive early.

 Participants are on their own for lunch.
 There are some options in the building complex where CSC is and in the neighbourhood.
 Coffee is available just outside the room